Matildenesheim/cnn_alzheimersdisease/README.md

 <div align="center"><img src="img/dementia.png"/></div>

-The dataset used for this classification has been retrieved from Kaggle and can be retrieved [here.](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images)
+The dataset used for this classification has been retrieved from Kaggle and can be found [here.](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images)

 ### ✉️ Contact
 For further information feel free to connect with one of the authors [matildenesheim@hotmail.com](mailto:matildenesheim@hotmail.com?subject=[GitHub]%20TIBA) or on LinkedIn: